 Want an early start to your tomato harvest?
 Here is an experiment I did this year to see if using cold-weather protections (like Wall-o-Water) would really make a noticeable difference in production.
 Last month I told you about using protection to get an early start on planting crops.
 This spring I wanted to see how much of a head start I could get on tomatoes using Wall-o-Water.
 The results were significant.

 I planted 12 tomato plants on May 10th.
-Eight of them were protected with Wall-o-Water and four had a simple cloche, made from a 1 gallon plastic jug with the bottom cut out.
+Eight of them were protected with Wall-o-Water (’cause that’s how many Wall-o-Water I had) and four had a simple cloche, made from a 1 gallon plastic jug with the bottom cut out.
 I wanted to see if the simple cloche would be enough protection from the cool May nights and if it was enough protection, how tomato growth in the cloche would compare to growth in the Wall-o-Water.

 We had a cold snap the third week of May with three or four nights in the low 30’s and a couple nights that got to 30°.
 When the weather was completely warmed up with no more chance of frost, I inspected the plants inside the Wall-o-Water and the cloches.
-The tomato plants inside the Wall-o-Water passed through unscathed but the four tomato plants under the cloches were all dead.
+The four tomato plants under the cloches were all dead but the tomato plants inside the Wall-o-Water passed through unscathed.

 The first week of June I planted an additional 10 tomato plants and replaced the four that died.
 A week later, after they were well established in the garden, I measured how my plants were doing.
 See the results for yourself: